What is the “afterburn effect”?

 30 seconds of rest or less has been observed to maximize metabolic impact and create the metabolic storm in your body.
 The overall objective for incomplete recovery between exercises is so that the high exercise intensity can be sustained for the short duration circuit without compromising proper exercise form and techniques.

-Christ Jordan recommend minimizing rest time to 15 seconds or less between body weight exercises in a High Intensity Circuit Training (HICT) to maintain appropriate exercise intensity.
+Christ Jordan recommends minimizing rest time to 15 seconds or less between bodyweight exercises in a High-Intensity Circuit Training (HICT) to maintain appropriate exercise intensity.